AdobeDocs/commerce-php/src/pages/developer/versioning/tests.md

 1. Outline what is considered a backward incompatible change to MFTF tests.
 1. List of what should be implemented.

-## Backwards compatibility definition for MFTF tests
+## Backward compatibility for MFTF tests

 When a test undergoes changes, but achieves the same testing results as before and remains compatible with potential test customizations, this is defined as a 'backwards compatible' change.